Apply for Financial Aid

 - Students applying for a student loan must have all previous college transcripts in the Registrar’s Office before submitting the loan application.
 Evaluation of transcripts can change loan eligibility if a student has not completed the last two semesters at a previous institution.

-- Students must be registered in courses from their current primary declared degree program to be eligible for student loans.
+- Students must be registered in college-level coursework from their current primary declared degree program to be eligible for student loans.
 PHED, developmental, and repeat coursework will not count towards loan eligibility.

 It is your responsibility to follow up on your application status.
 To proceed with the loan application process, click on the following link:

-For the Fall 2019 semester, Financial Aid will pay into student college accounts during the week of September 9, 2019.
+Financial Aid will pay into student college accounts during the third week of the semester.
 Financial aid is only disbursed for classes you are actively attending.
 If you have late-starting classes your full disbursement may be delayed until after the late-starting classes begin.
 Please check your Financial Aid Offer Letter for specific disbursement dates.